-Trainee must have passed the College Intermediate Examination.
-Other internationally recognized local or overseas qualifications (appendix 4) may be considered equivalent subject to review by the College Council and approval by the Academy.

-Trainee is allowed to sit for the Exit Examination only if all of the followings are fulfilled:

-- (I) Completed at least six years of accredited training of which a minimum of - a) three years must be in Emergency Medicine (of which two years must be in higher training); - b) one year must be in mandatory rotations as listed in 3.2 - (II) Fulfilled the College research requirement

-Trainee, who is a holder of the qualification(s) listed in appendix 5, is allowed to sit for the Exit Examination if they have completed the accredited training specified in Section 3.4

-Candidates who have completed the required accredited training programme are allowed to sit the Exit Examination within three years after leaving the training posts.

-Please refer to College website for most updated details regarding the Exit Examination
+- Trainee must have passed the College Intermediate Examination.
+Other internationally recognized local or overseas qualifications (appendix 4) may be considered equivalent subject to review by the College Council and approval by the Academy. - Trainee is allowed to sit for the Exit Examination only if all of the followings are fulfilled: - a) completed at least six years of accredited training of which a minimum of - three years must be in Emergency Medicine (of which two years must be in higher training); - one year must be in mandatory rotations as listed in 3.2 - b) Fulfilled the College research requirement - Trainee, who is a holder of the qualification(s) listed in appendix 5, is allowed to sit for the Exit Examination if they have completed the accredited training specified in Section 3.5 - Candidates who have completed the required accredited training programme are allowed to sit the Exit Examination within three years after leaving the training posts. - Please refer to College website for most updated details regarding the Exit Examination

-6.2.2.
-Examination Board
+6.3 Examination Board

-- a) the Board should have at least three members - b) Board members are senior Fellows appointed by the College - c) The Board will examine the content of the logbook - d) the Board will assess on aspects of clinical care and management of patients relevant to the practice of emergency medicine. - e) the Board will examine on the management of an Emergency Department
+- 6.4 the Board should have at least three members - 6.5 Board members are senior Fellows appointed by the College - 6.6 The Board will examine the content of the logbook - 6.7 the Board will assess on aspects of clinical care and management of patients relevant to the practice of emergency medicine. - 6.8 the Board will examine on the management of an Emergency Department